Destinations Italy The Dolomites

 Plan de Corones · 2,275m summit

-Reinhold Messner's other project (after the six Messner Mountain Museums) — 1,800 square metres of mountain-photography history inside the old cable-car station on top of Plan de Corones.
+Next door to MMM Corones, the sixth and last of Reinhold Messner's mountain museums — 1,800 square metres of mountain-photography history inside the old cable-car station on top of Plan de Corones.
 Curated for non-mountain people too.
 AlpiNN restaurant (the Niederkofler casual project, see Where We Eat) sits in the same building.
 Combine them.
 Cable car from Bruneck, Riscone, or San Vigilio; last car down at 5 p.m.

 2,275m via cable car Combines with AlpiNN €12 entry